 I have recentlybeen informed that Wolstenholmes have been shut down.
 They carried out my conveyancing in Lickey End for a purchase of a leasehold flat 9 months ago.
 How can I be sure that the property is registered correctly in the name of the previous owner?

 The easiest way to check if the premises is in your name, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Lickey End conveyancing specialists.

-I am buying a new build house in Lickey End with a loan from Skipton Building Society.
-The builders refused to reduce the price so I negotiated £7000 of fixtures and fittings instead.
-The estate agent advised me not inform my lawyer about the extras as it would adversely affect my loan with the bank.
+I'm purchasing a new build house in Lickey End with a mortgage from Skipton Building Society.
+The builders refused to move on the price so I negotiated five thousand pounds worth of extras instead.
+The estate agent suggested that I not disclose to my lawyer about this extras as it could adversely affect my loan with Skipton Building Society.
 Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 I've recently found out that there is a flying freehold issue on a property I have offered on last month in what should have been a straight forward, chain free conveyancing.
 Lickey End is the location of the property.
 Can you offer any guidance?